jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 We could use a sequence number as a simple way to ensure unique salts.
 The vulnerability this approach has is that the attacker can predict the salts beforehand and create a reverse hash lookup of known salts (e.g. 1 to 1000) combined with likely passwords.
 This is the same vulnerabilities that [short salts](#short-salts) have.

 The vulnerability can be mitigated by combining a long random pepper ([64 or more bits](#salt-bits)) with the salt sequence number.
-Any reverse hash lookup tables now cannot be reused on other deployments.
-Different peppers make the reverse hash lookups span a different range of salts.
+Any reverse hash lookup tables now cannot be reused on other deployments: different peppers make the reverse hash lookups span a different range of salts.

 ## Short Salts